jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 Append settings anyway?
 (Result may contain duplicate lines.)
 [Y/n]
 -------------------------------------------------------------------------------

-1b.
-Answer "Y" to add these lines to the end of makahiki_env.sh:
+If so, answer "Y" to add these lines to the end of makahiki_env.sh:
 -------------------------------------------------------------------------------
 export MAKAHIKI_USE_MEMCACHED=True
 # Don't add libmemcached paths more than once